devopsacademyau/academy/classes/04class/exercises/c04-rds01/README.md

 ## Submit a PR with the following files:
 - README.md based on the [ANSWER.md file](ANSWER.md) with a link to all files from your answer.
 The links are already in the ANSWER.md file, but if you have any additional files, include a link to it.
 - db-creation.txt with the output of the aws cli command to create the security group, the database and any additional resource you may create.
-- output.txt with the output of the `SHOW DATABSES` command you execute in the new RDS instance
+- output.txt with the output of the `SHOW DATABASES` command you execute in the new RDS instance

 ## References